 The Easter tradition continues on Monday with Wet Monday – Śmingus-Dyngus on which I an supposed to throw water over my mom and spank her with willow branches!

-Dear Etramping readers, fellow bloggers and travellers, we wish you a happy, peaceful, and fun Easter filled with marshmallows, chocolate, and jelly beans.
+Dear Etramping readers, fellow bloggers and travelers, we wish you a happy, peaceful, and fun Easter filled with marshmallows, chocolate, and jelly beans.
 Have fun Easter egg hunting and hanging out with family.
 May you be blessed with God’s warm love and trust in his living grace this Easter!